GoogleCloudPlatform/gke-poc-toolkit-demos/gke-fleets-with-argocd/README.md

 ```

 ## Rolling out new version of an app
-So far we have showed how to add application clusters to the Fleet and new apps to those clusters.
-We've not showed off the usage of the wave label just yet, so we will do that now.
+So far we have added an application cluster to the Fleet and new apps to those clusters.
+We've not shown off the usage of the wave label just yet, so we will do that now.
 First we need to create a new app that does a better job showing off Argo rollouts.
-Then we will progressively release the app to wave one followed by wave two clusters with a manual gate inbetween.
+Then we will progressively release the app to wave one followed by wave two clusters with a manual gate in between.

 1. **Run the team_app_add script**
 ```bash